SamStudio8/triage/README.md

 ## Technology Readiness Level
 Consider this a pre-Alpha, work-in-progress; the Master branch should be in a stable condition.
 Expect the URLs, API and database schema to change, frequently, South migrations will be provided where appropriate.
+Changes which require further action are listed in CHANGELOG.
 **Please don't use in prod!**

 ## Dependencies